ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/5297904">Boltico</a></p>

-One of the most interesting experiences for me was watching the development of the semifinals tiebreaker.
-I was able to see the entire process, from the initial version to the nerfs and buffs that Mr. Binking made to ensure it would be a proper step up in difficulty from the previous round.
+One of the most interesting experiences for me was watching the development of the Semifinals tiebreaker.
+I was able to see the entire process, from the initial version to the nerfs and buffs that [Mrbinking](https://osu.ppy.sh/users/6492475) made to ensure it would be a proper step up in difficulty from the previous round.
 I also tried to record the replay for it, but unfortunately I couldn't full combo the map because I struggled with the final section, is a really hard part.
-Even so, it ended up being one of my favorite maps to play throughout the tournament
+Even so, it ended up being one of my favorite maps to play throughout the tournament.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/566276" style="background-image: url('/wiki/shared/avatars/Rocma.jpg')"></a>